 Good thing a lot of folks around town know me.

-He ask, "are you OK?" and my answer was inconclusive.
+He ask, "are you OK?" and my answer had his wife dialing 911 on her cellphone.

 Next thing I knew, the ambulance was there.